On Digital Signatures and Key Verification

-Developers who fetch code from our Git server should always verify tags on the latest commit.
-Any commits that are not followed by a signed tag should not be trusted!
+Developers who fetch code from our Git server should always verify the PGP signature of the tag on the latest commit.
+In some cases, commits themselves may also be signed.
+Any unsigned commit that is not followed by a signed tag should not be trusted!

-To verify a signature on a git tag, you can use:
+To verify a signature on a git tag:

 $ git tag -v <tag name>